RROS-Lab/iiwa_cam/wiki/kuka_ros_setup.md

 ## Reference
-This guide is based on [iiwa's wiki](https://github.com/IFL-CAMP/iiwa_stack/wiki), with some part adapted to CAM's environment
+This guide is based on [iiwa's wiki](https://github.com/IFL-CAMP/iiwa_stack/wiki), with some part adapted to RROS Lab's environment

 ## Setup